DiscreteTom/q-cli-history-inspector/README.md

 - SQL.js is included as a dev dependency and automatically copied to the public folder during build/dev
 - The SQL.js files (`sql-wasm.js` and `sql-wasm.wasm`) in the public folder are gitignored as they're generated
 - This approach avoids ES module import issues while keeping dependencies properly managed

+## Deployment

+This project is automatically deployed to GitHub Pages using GitHub Actions.
+The deployment workflow:

+1. Triggers on pushes to the `main` branch
+2. Builds the project using `npm run build`
+3. Deploys the `dist` folder to the `gh-pages` branch
+4. Makes the site available at the GitHub Pages URL

 ## Security & Privacy